Ex-Interior chief Zinke cleared of illegal politicking

 - Witness describes death plunge of two Yosemite climbers

-President Donald Trump announced Zinke’s resignation as interior chief in December.
-Other investigations related to Zinke’s tenure are continuing.
+President Donald Trump announced Zinke’s resignation in December amid a series of ethics investigations involving the interior secretary.
+Other investigations stemming from Zinke’s tenure are continuing are continuing.